Frank1234/Jetpack-Compose-items-in-Epoxy-Recyclerview/README.md

-# Try-out using Epoxy with Jetpack Compose Recyclerview item views.
+# Try-out: using Jetpack Composables inside Epoxy Recyclerviews.

 Ugly code, I tried/tested many things and left some of the code in here :).